-- Sole Residential Custody – With sole residential custody, the custodial parent lives with the child greater than five days per week, excluding vacation arrangements.
+- Sole Residential Custody – With sole residential custody, the custodial parent lives with the child more than five days per week, excluding vacation arrangements.
 The non-custodial parent may have parenting time with the child for less than two overnight equivalents in the average week.

 - Shared Residential Custody – With shared residential custody, neither parent lives with the child more than five days per week.
 The parent who has the children for the majority of the average week is known as the “parent of primary residence” (PPR), while the parent having the children for less than half of the time is called the “parent of alternate residence” (PAR).

-There is also a third, though far less common, form of residential custody.
+- Split Custody – There is also a third, though far less common, form of residential custody.
 With “split custody,” each parent as sole residential custody of one or more of the couple’s children.
 While the New Jersey courts will typically find that it is in children’s best interests to live with their siblings, in some cases, living separately may outweigh the benefits of living together.

 In any case, the court may also award child support to a custodial parent.